Hippocrates: Crisis

 Hippocrates was reluctant to administer drugs and engage in specialized treatment that might prove to be wrongly chosen; generalized therapy followed a generalized diagnosis.
 Some of the generalized treatments he prescribed are fasting and the consumption of a mix of honey and vinegar.
 Hippocrates once said that "to eat when you are sick, is to feed your sickness".
 However, potent drugs were used on certain occasions.
 This passive approach was very successful in treating relatively simple ailments such as broken bones, which required traction to stretch the skeletal system and relieve pressure on the injured area.
 The Hippocratic bench and other devices were used to this end.

-In Hippocrates' time it was thought that fever was a disease in and of itself.
+In Hippocrates's time it was thought that fever was a disease in and of itself.
 Hippocrates treated patients with fever by starving them out, believing that 'starving' the fever was a way to neutralize the disease.
 He may therefore have been the originator of the idea "Feed a cold, starve a fever".

 One of the strengths of Hippocratic medicine was its emphasis on prognosis.
-At Hippocrates' time, medicinal therapy was quite immature, and often the best thing that physicians could do was to evaluate an illness and predict its likely progression based upon data collected in detailed case histories.
+At Hippocrates's time, medicinal therapy was quite immature, and often the best thing that physicians could do was to evaluate an illness and predict its likely progression based upon data collected in detailed case histories.

 Professionalism

 Hippocratic medicine was notable for its strict professionalism, discipline, and rigorous practice.
 The Hippocratic work On the Physician recommends that physicians always be well-kempt, honest, calm, understanding, and serious.
-The Hippocratic physician paid careful attention to all aspects of his practice: he followed detailed specifications for, "lighting, personnel, instruments, positioning of the patient, and techniques of bandaging and splinting" in the ancient operating room.
+The Hippocratic physician paid careful attention to all aspects of his practice: he followed detailed specifications for "lighting, personnel, instruments, positioning of the patient, and techniques of bandaging and splinting" in the ancient operating room.
 He even kept his fingernails to a precise length.

-The Hippocratic School gave importance to the clinical doctrines of observation and documentation.
+The Hippocratic school gave importance to the clinical doctrines of observation and documentation.
 These doctrines dictate that physicians record their findings and their medicinal methods in a very clear and objective manner, so that these records may be passed down and employed by other physicians.
 Hippocrates made careful, regular note of many symptoms including complexion, pulse, fever, pains, movement, and excretions.
 He is said to have measured a patient's pulse when taking a case history to discover whether the patient was lying.
 Hippocrates extended clinical observations into family history and environment.
 "To him medicine owes the art of clinical inspection and observation."